 Land Economy has no essential subect requirements but Economics, Mathematics, or Geography would be useful to a Land Economist

-All applicants for Land Economy are required to take a written assessment at interview, if interviewed.
+All applicants for Land Economy are required to take the pre-interview written assessment for Land Economy at an authorised centre local to them (for a lot of applicants, this will be their school/college).
 This will be the Thinking Skills Assessment (Critical Thinking and Problem Solving; 90 minutes) or TSA.